Generative AI: Early history

-Generative neural networks (2014–2019)
+Generative neural networks (since the late 2000s)

 Above: An image classifier, an example of a neural network trained with a discriminative objective.
 Below: A text-to-image model, an example of a network trained with a generative objective.

-Machine learning uses both discriminative models and generative models to predict data.
-Beginning in the late 2000s, the introduction of deep learning technology led to improvements in image classification, speech recognition, natural language processing and other tasks.
-Neural networks in this era were typically trained as discriminative models due to the difficulty of generative modeling.
+Machine learning uses both discriminative models and generative models to predict or generate data.
+Beginning in the late 2000s and early 2010s, advances in deep learning led to major improvements in image classification, speech recognition, and natural language processing.
+Neural networks in this period were typically trained as discriminative models due to the relative difficulty of training generative models.

-In 2014, advancements such as the variational autoencoder and generative adversarial network produced the first practical deep neural networks capable of learning generative models, as opposed to discriminative ones, for complex data such as images.
-These deep generative models were the first to output not only class labels for images but also entire images, such as DeepDream.

-In 2017, the Transformer network enabled advancements in generative models compared to older long short-term memory (LSTM) models, leading to the first generative pre-trained transformer (GPT), known as GPT-1, in 2018.
+In 2014, the introduction of models such as the variational autoencoder (VAE) and generative adversarial network (GAN) enabled effective deep generative modeling of complex data such as images.
+In 2017, the paper "Attention Is All You Need" proposed that transformer architecture could enable further advances in generative modeling compared to earlier long short-term memory (LSTM) networks.
+This led to the development of generative pre-trained transformer (GPT) models, beginning with GPT-1 in 2018.